dotchen/WorldOnRails/docs/FAQ.md

 **Q: I cannot run CARLA 0.9.10.1 with vulkan headlessly**

 **A**: This is a known issue of Unreal 4.24.
-The solution is to build CARKA from source with Unreal 4.25, with this [patch](https://github.com/carla-simulator/carla/issues/3214#issuecomment-769140155).
+The solution is to build CARLA from source with Unreal 4.25, with this [patch](https://github.com/carla-simulator/carla/issues/3214#issuecomment-769140155).

 ## Install